RebootJeff/rebootjeff.github.io/source/_posts/2015-12-11-example-refactoring-to-functional-js-combine-keyed-lists.markdown

 - **Robustness!** We're using well-tested library methods.
 There are fewer possible typos after refactoring to simpler code.
 - **Fun!** Wasn't that so much fun?!
 Hell yeah it was!! [\*level-up\*](https://www.youtube.com/watch?v=qEg9wKFGtQg&t=0m05s)

-By the way, possible documentation for our refactored, pointfree `flattenArrayHash` involves a type signature as a comment, but admittedly, I'm still learning how to do proper, FP-style type signatures.
+By the way, possible documentation for our refactored, pointfree `combineKeyedArrays` involves a type signature as a comment, but admittedly, I'm still learning how to do proper, FP-style type signatures.
 Also, keep in mind that the names of your functions should help tell others what it does, and the fact that it's composed of 3 easy-to-read methods is quite helpful as well.

 {% coderay lang:JavaScript Refactored Version 3 with comment for documentation %}
 var R = require('ramda');